huggingface/accelerate/docs/source/concept_guides/internal_mechanism.md

   randomization (like shuffling) is done the exact same way across processes.
 - it puts the batches on the proper device before yielding them (unless you have opted out of `device_placement=True`).

+The [`~data_loader.DataLoaderDispatcher`] subclasses differs from the [`~data_loader.DataLoaderShard`] in that when iterating through the `DataLoader`, the data is all starting from process 0 and *then* split and sent off to each process rather than it happening at the dataset level.

 The random number generator synchronization will by default synchronize: